cr0sd/freqr/README.md

 # freqr
-CLI utility to generate 1-second square wave at specified frequency directly to stdout
+CLI utility to generate 1-second square wave at specified frequency directly to stdout (Windows only)

 ### Usage: freqr [frsa]
 ________________________